 What information do we ask for?

-- The exact information we will request from you will depend on what you have asked us to do or what we are contracted to do for you.
-This notice is intended for clients and prospective clients.
+- This notice is intended for clients and prospective clients.
+The information we will request from you will depend on what you have asked us to do or what we are contracted to do for you.
+This personal information is required to provide legal services to you.
+If you do not provide personal information we ask for, it may delay or prevent us from providing legal services to you.

 - Personal data: is the general information that you supply about yourself, such as your name, address, gender, date of birth & contact details and information needed to complete identity (ID) checks.
 It may also include other information depending on your legal matter such as financial and banking information, family details and similar.